 This doesn’t include canned iced tea, though.
 Stick to fresh brewed tea like loose leaf or bagged tea.

 Red wine is another brain food best taken in moderation.
-Researchers found that a daily glass of wine can add as many as seven and a half years on to your mental health.
+Researchers have long said that moderate amounts of wine can lower your risk of stroke, Parkinson’s disease, and cognitive decline as you age.
 Red wine is also linked with preventing dementia and Alzheimer’s and lessening stress.

 ● ● ●